RohanPatil7777/RohanPatil7777/README.md

 - 👋 Hi, I’m @RohanPatil7777
-- 👀 I’m interested into the world of data and information
+- 👀 I’m interested in the world of data and information
-- 🌱 I’m currently learning Data Science
+- 🌱 Data Science Enthusiast
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me rohanrp7777@gmail.com